Earth-Hominid/JWT_Basics/README.md

 # Description

 This basic API was developed in order to pratice coding a JWT Authentication and to have a template that I can refer to in the future.

+It utilizes a Bearer token.
+We call split on the Bearer token to seperate the numerical token from the word 'Bearer', as the token is returned in the format 'Bearer number'.
+The Bearer token is then split into an array like [Bearer, number].
+To get the number we select for array[1].

+The 'posts' route is protected with JWT authorization.
+The token has been set to expire within 30 seconds for demonstation purposes.
+Postman may be used to view the requests and responses.